What is homelessness?

-Some charities for the homeless may help young people, people who don't have children and people with drug or alcohol problems.
-Some provide temporary emergency accommodation such as night-shelters or hostels.
+Some charities for homeless people help younger people, people without children and people with drug or alcohol problems.
+Some provide temporary emergency accommodation such as night shelters or hostels.

-A local church or charity may also be able to help with basics like food and clothing.
-Practical help is provided by day centres for homeless people, food banks and soup runs.
+A local charity or homeless day centre may be able to help with basics like food and clothing, and other practical support.

 Get advice if you are homeless or at risk

 Get advice as soon as possible if you are homeless or worried about becoming homeless.

 A housing adviser might be able to help you to:

 find a way to stay in your home